Support for the implementation of the Paris Agreement

 Title: Support project for the implementation of the Paris Agreement (SPA)

-Commissioned by: German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB)
+Commissioned by: German Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV)

-Overall term: 2016 to 2019
+Overall term: 2016 to 2024

 The adoption of the Paris Agreement in December 2015 marked a new chapter for international cooperation on climate.
 For the first time ever, almost all member states of the United Nations are contributing to the fight against climate change.
 The joint aim is to limit global warming to 2°C – and where possible to 1.5°C.

 To achieve this, all countries have undertaken to develop their own climate targets in the context of their nationally determined contributions (NDC).
 Moreover, they will submit reports on their emissions and activities within an Enhanced Transparency Framework (ETF) and strengthen their contributions to climate change mitigation over the course of time.

 To significantly limit global warming, the Paris Agreement must be implemented quickly and effectively.
 This is a huge challenge that can only be met if all countries are committed to working together.
 The international community is therefore helping developing countries to fulfil their obligations.
 In addition to direct climate financing, it is supporting dialogue between national representatives and the development of knowledge, skills and access to financing.
 To this end, the community has set up global initiatives as well as other measures.